nflverse/.github/profile/README.md

 Most data is stored in releases of the [nflverse/nflverse-data](https://github.com/nflverse/nflverse-data) repository, in various formats (csv, parquet, rds, qs being the primary ones).
 These can be accessed by any platform or programming language via the web URLs.

-We also maintain a set of R packages to facilitate access to this data and apply modelling.
+We also maintain a set of packages to facilitate access to this data and apply modelling.

 ## R Packages